rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-When you enable component themes in Material-2 mode, the border radius on components default to the Material-3 more rounded design.
+When you enable component themes in Material-2 mode, the border radius on components defaults to the Material-3 more rounded design.
 In Material-3, the radius varies by widget type, as specified by the [Material-3 Guide](https://m3.material.io/).
 You can keep this or set the shared global widget radius to a value you prefer.
 You can also set the themed border radius per widget and override the defaults or the global radius value you defined.

 ### Material-3